Sysenix/basic_js_api/README.md

 - express
 - MySQL

-There is also sql queries as well as comment lines.
+It also contains sql queries as a comment line.